wing5wong/artisan-whs-static/source/_extracurricular_activities/athletics.md

 people: []
 extracurricular_area: Sport
 category: School Sports
+cost: $45 per student for membership to Athletics Wanganui for club competitions.
 ---
 **Background**
 Whanganui High School has a very strong athletics programme, and have shown its great depth especially in sprints in local and regional competitions.
 A look in the local rankings shows how well our WHS and ex WHS athletes have been going in the sprints.
 We have five current and two past athletes in the top 8 men's ranking and seven current athletes in the top 8 women's ranking in our local region.
 We also have three of our students who have made the New Zealand Secondary School team.
 Athletics also acts as a conditioning base for other codes within the school and many athletes within the programme have gone on to represent the school at high levels in other codes due to their excellent conditioning.